Standards of Practice

 (ii) of some permanence, if there is a child of the relationship by birth or adoption, or

-b) the person has entered into an adult interdependent partner agreement with another person but does not include a former adult interdependent partner.i
+b) the person has entered into an adult interdependent partner agreement with another person but does not include a former adult interdependent partner.25

 Patient is defined as an individual who is involved in or has had a professional interaction with a Dental Assistant.

-For the purposes of the sexual abuse and sexual misconduct provisions of the HPA, the following persons listed below will not be considered to be a patient:
+For the purposes of the sexual abuse and sexual misconduct provisions of the Health Professions Act, the following persons listed below will not be considered a patient: